halfriver/Python-Practice/README.md

 - Ask the user for the seat number he would want to reserve and reserve it if available.

 ### Dice Rolling Simulator
-By using the random module, Python can do things like pseudo-random number generation.
 - Allow the user to input the amount of sides on a dice and how many times it should be rolled.
+- Using Python’s [random module](https://docs.python.org/3/library/random.html), you can do things like pseudo-random number generation to simulate the randomness of rolling dice.
 - Your program should simulate dice rolls and keep track of how many times each number comes up (this does not have to be displayed).
 - Finally, print out how many times each number came up.
 - Subgoals: